The online shop is like an angelic beauty with a glowing halo attracting aspiring entrepreneurs to a land of gold.

 As an online business research different social media platforms and pick one if not all of them to start advertising on.

-To learn more about twitter, check out my article Social Media for Introverts.
+To learn more about Twitter, check out my article Getting Started with Social Media

 11. Not Marketing your online business offline in your local area.